hwakabh/bennu-official.page/README.md

 ## Prerequisites
-This application, `bennu_official`, has been implemented as basic 3-tiers (Web/App/DB) application with [Kubernetes](https://kubernetes.io). \
+This application, `bennu_official`, has been implemented as basic a 3-tiers (Web/App/DB) application with [Kubernetes](https://kubernetes.io). \
 So all the components required for `bennu_official` have already been built as container images by [Cloud Native Buildpacks](https://buildpacks.io).

-As there is a lot of container engines for your laptop environment such as [Docker Desktop](https://docs.docker.com/desktop/) or [OrbStack](https://orbstack.dev), \
+As there are a lot of container engines for your laptop environment, such as [Docker Desktop](https://docs.docker.com/desktop/) or [OrbStack](https://orbstack.dev), \
 `bennu_official` has been developed and is generally expected to run in a macOS environment. \
 Please follow the official documents of them to install container engines onto your local laptop.

-Since `bennu_official` is based on Python web application platform, [Django](https://github.com/django/django), \
+Since `bennu_official` is based on the Python web application platform, [Django](https://github.com/django/django), \
 we need to set up Python runtimes aligned to the version defined in `.python-version` for local development. \
 For further information of Django framework, please visit [the official documents](https://docs.djangoproject.com/en/5.0/releases/5.0/).

-Please set up the runtime with version above, and basically code base here would be expected to run with `pyenv` for local development, \
+Please set up the runtime with the version above, and basically code base here would be expected to run with `pyenv` for local development, \
 so it is recommended to install `pyenv` first with following [the docs](https://github.com/pyenv/pyenv).

 ```shell